TheSonOfThomp/AdamThompson/Portfolio/markdown/smrtwatr.md

 <figcaption></figcaption>
 </figure>

+##Challenge

-For our design class we were required to design something to do with *water*, using the Internet of Things.
-Out of several different options, we were inspired by several public fountains and noticed that many of these were rarely appreciated as more than just decoration.
-People were more involved in their smartphones than interacting with either the fountain, or with others.
+For our design class we were challenged to design a product using the Internet of Things on the topic of *water*.
+Out of several different options, we were inspired by different public fountains and noticed that many of these were rarely appreciated as more than just decoration.
+People were more involved in their smartphones than in interacting with the fountain or with other people.
 We wanted to change that.

 ## User Experience